na-na-hi/renget/archive/cpu-lora.md

 - `--grad-acc N`: Number of gradient accumulation steps (simulates larger batch size of batch*gradacc) (default 1)
   - This is an artificial multiplier for the batch size.
 Using gradient accumulation basically runs more batches in series (instead of in parallel), which provides the same quality benefit as increasing the batch size.
 This process is slower, but uses much less RAM.
 - `--adam-iter N`: Maximum number of Adam optimization iterations for each batch (default 256)
-  - This is the number of iterations the training will run for. **If you are experienced at training LoRA's, please let me know if this section is correct!**
-  - Each iteration runs one `--batch` of examples from your training data, so you'll probably want to set this to an integer multiple of your training data, divided by your `--batch` size.
+  - This is the number of iterations the training will run for.
+Each iteration runs one `--batch` of examples from your training data, so you'll probably want to set this to an integer multiple of your training data, divided by your `--batch` size.
 For example, if you have 512 training samples, and a batch size of 8, you could set this to 64, 128, 192, etc.
   -  Other programs use ["epochs"](https://blog.runpod.io/the-effects-of-rank-epochs-and-learning-rate-on-training-textual-loras/), which are calculated based on the number of training samples, the batch size, and the number of iterations.
     - If you want to convert epoch's to iterations, do: `(training samples / batch size) * epochs`
   - Example: `--adam-iter 30`

-  - Note 1: After all of the training data has been seen once (1 epoch), finetune will reshuffle your training examples, which results in batches with different samples.
+!!! info After all of the training data has been seen once (1 epoch), finetune will reshuffle your training examples, which results in batches with different samples.

-  - Note 2: Currently, if you stop training part-way through and resume from a checkpoint you will end up with a different end result because [certain randomized information isn't stored across runs](https://github.com/ggerganov/llama.cpp/pull/2632#issuecomment-1708761811).
+!!! warning Currently, if you stop training part-way through and resume from a checkpoint you will end up with a different end result because [certain randomized information isn't stored across runs](https://github.com/ggerganov/llama.cpp/pull/2632#issuecomment-1708761811).
     So if it's important to you to be able to perfectly reproduce your LoRA, make sure you don't stop and restart the training.

 These three control how well the model learns: